Trump charged with 4 felony counts for attempt to overturn the 2020 election

 Law enforcement regained control of the Capitol hours later, allowing lawmakers to return and finish certifying Biden's victory.

-The Justice Department immediately launched a nationwide investigation — one of the largest in DOJ history — to track down those who broke into the Capitol and hold them accountable.
+The Justice Department immediately launched a nationwide investigation — one of the largest in the department's history — to track down those who broke into the Capitol and to hold them accountable.
 So far, more than 1,000 people have been arrested in connection with the attack.

 This is a developing story.
 For the latest updates, follow NPR's digital live coverage.